genialtechie/the-fuego-way-nft/README.md

 # the-united-way

-My first NFT collection, complete with a minting page on the ropsten test network
+My first NFT collection, complete with a minting page on the goerli test network